Outsourcing: Lower Costs, More Quality Challenges

 Your company has decided to outsource its production or source components from overseas suppliers.
-It’s a good approach for increasing profitability and reducing operations costs, but it also means that without careful management, you can run into supplier quality problems.
+It’s a good approach for increasing profitability and reducing operations costs, but it also means that without careful supplier management, you can run into supplier quality problems.
 We’ve seen many companies end up with unexpected production and quality management costs because of their unfamiliarity with a different manufacturing environment and their failure to anticipate production risks from overseas suppliers.

-Your supplier quality management objective should be to use preventive supplier risk management approaches to avoid these scenarios:
+Your quality management objective should be to use preventive supplier risk management approaches to avoid these scenarios:

-- Customer returns: when there are critical product problems and it fails to meet the end user’s need.
+when there are critical product problems and it fails to meet the end user’s need.
 The product cannot be used at all.
 These are usually caused by fundamental flaws in the manufacturing processes, components, and materials.
 It is extremely inconvenient and costly to replace the defective product.

-- Rework: the rejects are too expensive to send back and must be modified in order to reduce manufacturing downtime and waste.
+The rejects are too expensive to send back and must be modified in order to reduce manufacturing downtime and waste.

-- Recalls: when the quality problems are so severe that the customer has to conduct mass recalls of all the products sold.
+When the quality problems are so severe that the customer has to conduct mass recalls of all the products sold.
 It may involve the mass replacements of defective parts, a total withdrawal of the product from the market, or the discontinuation of the product line.

 Successful supplier quality management is when the buyer has a strong connection with the supplier such that s/he is able to enforce his or her quality and production expectations.
 Here are some ways you can achieve this:

-1. Supplier identification: Find the right supplier through a series of thorough assessments that focus not only on the price but also on the technical, managerial, production, and financial capabilities of the supplier.
+Find the right supplier through a series of thorough assessments that focus not only on the price but also on the technical, managerial, production, and financial capabilities of the supplier.
 This is the most critical stage and the overall focus should be on identifying all the potential risks with the supplier.

-2. Conduct pre-production reviews: Perform detailed design, engineering, and manufacturing reviews with the supplier before production begins to ensure that the product design is adapted for manufacturing, the correct manufacturing processes, tools, and materials are used, and that the production teams fully understand the engineering requirements.
+Perform detailed design, engineering, and manufacturing reviews with the supplier before production begins to ensure that the product design is adapted for manufacturing, the correct manufacturing processes, tools, and materials are used, and that the production teams fully understand the engineering requirements.
 This also helps to build communication, common understanding, and collaborative work practices between teams.